 GIFT OF DISCERNMENT

 The handmaiden of feeling the Spirit is “the power of discernment” – the notion that the Spirit confers heightened understanding and enlightenment.
-While we can’t expect perfection, it is interesting to note that none of the LDS Presidency sensed Mark Hoffman’s fraud as they jockeyed for position around the table while he relieved them of their money via his ongoing forgeries.
+While we can’t expect perfection, it is interesting to observe how none of the LDS Presidency sensed Mark Hoffman’s fraud as they jockeyed for position around the table while his ongoing forgeries relieved them of their money.
 Nor did any of the priesthood-endowed interviewing authorities sense the darkness within Ted Bundy as he was baptized into Mormonism during his serial killing spree which possibly encompassed up to 100 victims.
 Bundy remained a member in good standing until his crimes came to light many years later.

-Recently, even the most believing of Mormons are struggling to reconcile how Joseph Bishop, President of the Missionary Training Center from 1983-1986, could have allegedly (he confessed on tape to sexual assaults) been raping women in the basement while simultaneously leading one of the Church’s largest institutions.
-How is it possible that none of the elite leaders with whom he regularly engaged discerned anything, and that no disciplinary court was ever convened despite other victim reports through LDS authority channels?
-Instead, within a month of learning that there was a taped confession by Joseph Bishop regarding the MTC abuse, the LDS Church supported legislation requiring two party consent to record a conversation in Utah.
+Recently, even the most believing of Mormons are struggling to reconcile how Joseph Bishop, President of the Missionary Training Center from 1983-1986, could have allegedly (he confessed on tape to sexual assaults) been raping women in the basement while simultaneously leading one of the Church’s most promionent institutions.
+How is it possible that none of the elite leaders with whom he regularly engaged discerned anything, and that no disciplinary court was ever convened despite other victims reporting their experiences through LDS authority channels?
+Instead, within a month of learning that there was a taped confession by Joseph Bishop regarding the alleged MTC abuse, the LDS Church encouraged legislation requiring two party consent to record a conversation in Utah.

-Many Mormon brethren have recounted the terror they feel when bestowing blessings upon the sick via the laying on of hands, realizing they’re totally alone, with no promptings or whispers beyond their own intent.
+Many Mormon brethren have recounted the terror they feel when bestowing blessings upon the sick via the laying on of hands, realizing they are totally alone, with no promptings or whispers beyond their own sincere intent.

 - Official LDS Statement re: Alleged sexual assault by Mission President